madpiano/2019-432/slides/class19/README.md

 8. If you want some advice on taking notes in class, you might take a look at the [Cornell method](https://www.youtube.com/watch?v=HJCnqj7j7rU).
 Or, you might be interested in [this approach to taking notes using LaTeX](https://castel.dev/post/lecture-notes-1/), if you're familiar with that tool.

+9. There is no Minute Paper after today's class.

 ## Visualizations of the Day (as referenced in Today's Slides)

 1. [What's Warming the World](https://www.bloomberg.com/graphics/2015-whats-warming-the-world/) from *Bloomberg*, 2015.